vrvarm/Bantu-AI/README.md

  2) So far I was testing and I came across errors that are unknown to my knowledge of understanding.
 However, I was able to identify the error, which includes manually choosing an audio file.
 I found this un-acceptable as this was not the objective of using an AI.
 So I have asked co-pilot to assist me to automatically change audio files based on different questions asked by the user.
 Error Testing: FINISHED

  3) Today, I have coded a dynamic audio file that record multiple audio inputs without manually changing the path for a new audio file.
 Consequently, it created many errors that I wasn't able to identify and some not solvable.
 I am confused on how to resolve this and I might need help from a professional.
 I knew this project will be tough and take a lot of time, but it is worth it in the end.
 Dynamic Audio for Bantu AI and Error Fixing: UN-COMPLETE

+ 4) I have restarted this project but this time using a youtube video to assist me. the program works and I am making a lot progress compared to the initial stage of this project.
+However, I still need to make a lot of improvements to reach my goal.
+ Working Model of Bantu AI: COMPLETED